sonkych/exportToPDF/README.md

 - **JSON to CSV Conversion:** `POST /api/converter/json2csv`

-The application exposes 4 endpoints for file conversion:
 ## Usage Example

 To use the conversion service, send a POST request to the relevant endpoint with the file attached.
 Here's an example using `curl`: